techgnosis/ynab-api/README.md

 ### .envrc
 You will see `.envrc` in the `.gitignore` file. `.envrc` is a file used by a tool called `direnv` to automatically create environment variables when you enter a specific folder.
-It makes it effortless to maintain different environments by storing each environment's specific information in environment variables.
+It makes it effortless to maintain different environments by storing each environment's specific information in a folder.

 The real `.envrc` is not checked in as it contains sensitive information, however the file looks like this:

 ```
 export ACCESS_TOKEN=""